Shivyoddha/Habit_tracker/README.md

 ## d) References Used:
  1) Udemy Course- by Angela Yu
- 2) Youtubbe videos for UI
+ 2) Youtube videos for UI

 ## e) Operating System used:
   1) Windows